-Here are the best webcam lighting to improve your Zoom calls in 2020
+Here are the best webcam lighting options to improve your Zoom calls

 Working from home just got easier with these great lap desks

-Being comfortable is great, but not always easy when you are trying to use a laptop when lounging in your bed or on the couch.
+Being comfortable is great, but not always easy when you're trying to use a laptop while lounging in your bed or on the couch.
 Thankfully, there are some great lap desks out there to help you with comfort and effectiveness when working, gaming, or leisurely writing.